-I was upset by what he called me and I protested, "I thought you would not insult me if I am private!"
+I was upset by what he called me and I protested, "I thought you would not insult me if I am a private patient!"
 I exclaimed.

 "I am allowed to insult you," he replied, "because I don't like you.
 We doctors do as we like.
 We confuse people with science and they believe us!"

 "But how about doctors having a good bedside manner and being kind and caring and sympathetic?"
 I asked.

 "Oh that's all phooey!
 Just nonsense to advertise the profession and attract new people to become doctors.
 In reality we doctors can do anything.
 From when we take the hypocritical oath we can miss-diagnose, give the wrong but more expensive treatment, or do unnecessary operations; and all our mistakes are buried six feet deep!"